 Theoretically, traditional leaders were the advocates for their citizens.
 The instructions that they had to carry out had to be in keeping with this dynamic.
-In this way, they were obliged to keep the head of the subdivision or the circle commander informed of the wishes of the population, to intervene personally to put an end to abuses of all kinds of which their constituents might be victims, to report to the head of the subdivision on exactions or excesses of zeal committed by agents of the administration, and to report on the unfortunate repercussions that administrative measures might have (Tanang 194).
+In this way, they were obliged to keep the head of the subdivision or the circle commander informed of the wishes of the population, to intervene personally to put an end to abuses of all kinds of which their constituents might be victims, to report to the head of the subdivision on exactions or excesses of zeal committed by agents of the administrative measures might have (Tanang 194).
 In practice, the execution of administrative orders was primarily in the interests of the colonizer.
 Any uprising or disobedience to the chief was punished by the white man himself.
 The decree N° 636 of August 29, 1949 states: